mbabynames search ✿

 Jeremy Alexander

-Jeremy carries the meaning "noble and strong" while Alexander brings "defender of the people".
+Jeremy carries the meaning "appointed by God" while Alexander brings "defender of the people".
 Said together, Jeremy Alexander has both weight and warmth.
 Jeremy is 3 syllables.
 Alexander at 4 adds length and rhythm.

 Jeremy James